axel-andersson/action-functions-deploy/README.md

 ### Setting up Service Account permissions

-Setting up firebase hosting by following the steps outlined above creates a Service Account with a name similar to the following:
+Setting up firebase hosting by following the steps outlined above creates a service account with a name similar to the following:
 `github-action-123456789@your-firebase-project.iam.gserviceaccount.com`

-You will need to add the role of `Service Account User` (`roles/iam.serviceAccountUser`) to this Service Account.
+You will need to add the role of `Service Account User` (`roles/iam.serviceAccountUser`) to this service account.
 This will allow the service account to properly deploy Cloud Functions.

 The permissions can be updated in the _IAM & ADMIN_ panel of the Google Cloud console.
 `https://console.cloud.google.com/iam-admin/iam?project={your-firebase-project-id}`
-If you haven't enabled the _Identity and Access Management (IAM) API_, you may need to do so in order to allow deployment.
+If you haven't enabled the _Identity and Access Management (IAM) API_, you may need to do so in order to update roles and allow deployment.

 ## Usage